Chema World

 Commercialising the Village Chickens Value Chain

-The project demonstrated to agri-SMEs, policymakers and donors a model that commercialises the village chicken value chain by addressing constraints such as poor production (mainly due to poor management, production systems, and poor breeding); a lack of aggregation services among village chicken producers; and access to stable markets for village chickens.
+The project demonstrated to agri-SMEs, policymakers and donors a model that commercialises the village chicken value chain by addressing constraints such as poor production (mainly due to poor management, production systems, and poor breeding); a lack of aggregation services among village chicken producers; and low access to stable markets for village chickens.

 Running from January 2023 to June 2024, this 18-month project took an integrated, market-driven approach to commercialise the village chicken value chain.
-The overall purpose was to improve access to stable and profitable markets by village chicken farmers through organised aggregation centres.
-The project built the capacity of the agri-SME to deliver technical backstopping to farmers to ensure sustainability after the project.
-Chema World has been an offtaker of village chickens and with CASA’s technical assistance, it set up a smallholder farmer-led village chicken supply chain.
-Individual farmers were organised into groups of 25 members each.
-A total of 82 groups were formed, and then organised into eight aggregation centres, where trainings on group dynamics, poultry management and contract/collective marketing were conducted.
+The overall purpose was to provide village chicken farmers access to stable and profitable markets through organised aggregation centres.
+The project built the capacity of Kuhle Ltd to deliver technical backstopping to farmers to ensure sustainability of the supply chain.
+Kuhle Ltd, with CASA’s technical assistance, became a direct offtaker and set up a smallholder farmer-led village chicken supply chain.
+Individual farmers were organised into 82 groups of 25 members each, and then organised into eight aggregation centres, where trainings on group dynamics, poultry management and contract/collective marketing were conducted.
 Of the 2,011 smallholder farmers involved, 1,248 were women.
-The total cost of the technical assistance and grant support was £54,030, of which CASA contributed £41,062.
+The total cost of the project was £54,030, of which CASA contributed £41,062 of technical assistance and grant support.
+Kuhle Ltd is seeking equity investment of £26,200 for breeding and processing units.

-Updated: February 2025
+Updated: July 2025